 And if we raise 345.6 by another octave to 691.2 Hz, we see that this note is also very closely approximated as the “high” F, in the other two flutes.

-Also, three of the flutes are extremely closely aligned to each other on the B-flat note – indicating it was considered to be very important (as I also believe it to be).
-And we see similar close matching across flutes at the notes, G, G-sharp, C, D – all essential notes of the B-flat harmonic series.
+Also, three of the flutes are extremely closely aligned to each other on the B-flat note – indicating it was considered to be very important to get this note correct – perhaps there was a reference pitch for this note which they used when making these flutes.
+And we see similar close matching across flutes at the notes, G, G-sharp, C – all essential notes of the B-flat harmonic series.

 - The fact that the F note is the fundamental note on two of the four flutes indicates that the Egyptians felt F to be fundamental, not A. And in fact, of the four flutes, only one has even a remote approximation of the note A